better-adapted/gobbledegook/README.md

 # Quick-start for the impatient

-NOTE for glib-2.0 errors on raspberry pi - 'sudo apt -y install --no-install-recommends libglib2.0-dev'
+NOTE for glib-2.0 errors on raspberry pi - 'sudo apt -y install --no-install-recommends libglib2.0-dev' AND 'sudo apt-get install libbluetooth-dev'

 **Build** with `./configure && make`.
 This will build `libggk.a` then compile `standalone.cpp` into a program that links with `libggk.a`.